-Dog grooming is an animal related profession that is growing rapidly in popularity, and with the right skill set you could be poised to achieve success in this field.
-There are several qualities that you would find in the most successful dog groomers (and mobile dog groomers):
+Dog grooming is an animal-related profession that is growing rapidly in popularity, and with the right skill set, you could be poised to achieve success in this field.
+There are several qualities and grooming skills that you will find in the most successful dog groomers including mobile dog groomers:

 Excellent Customer Service Skills

 Customer service skills are extremely important for those hoping to become successful dog groomers.
 While you do spend the majority of time with the dogs, you have to be able to communicate clearly with each owner to determine exactly what cut they want for their dog.
 You also have to make the client feel valued and appreciated each time they visit your salon, much as a human hairstylist would.
 It's important to demonstrate that their dog will be safe in your hands by reassuring the owner and showing respect for their pet.

 A large part of the job is interacting with the dog’s owner and ensuring that they are satisfied.
 Happy customers will lead to referrals and positive reviews, which can help the groomer expand their business into a more profitable venture.

 Many breed-specific cuts involve quite a bit of technical skill, and they can be tricky to execute properly.
 A groomer must be able to wield a variety of grooming implements safely and effectively to achieve the desired results.
 This requires a great deal of dexterity and good eye to hand coordination.

 Some cuts can take quite a long time to complete, and some dogs may be reluctant to cooperate when placed upon the grooming table.
 Groomers must be patient and persistent throughout the entire process, giving the dog a brief break if it becomes necessary to do so.
 Getting frustrated with the dog will not help the situation, and the dog may react even more negatively if it senses the groomer’s growing impatience.